kindfulkirby/ws2812extension/README.md

 # WS2812 Extension

-For transmitting the WS2812 one-wire protocol over long distances via CAT5 Ethernet cables.
+For transmitting the WS2812 one-wire protocol over long distances via CAT5+ "Ethernet" cables.

 Note: Even though this uses Ethernet cables, it is NOT compatible with Ethernet.
 **DO NOT CONNECT TO ANY NETWORK EQUIPMENT**